 Assuming you have complied with both of the above, you’ll have nothing further to pay.

 The Total Amount Payable is the total amount borrowed plus interest and fees.
-It also includes the Guaranteed Minimum Future Value (GMFV) on a PCP.
+It also includes the Guaranteed Future Value (GFV) on a PCP.
 This means that you usually don’t reach the voluntary termination point until very late in a PCP agreement.
-For an HP agreement, you will usually reach the 50% repayment point about halfway through the agreement.
+For a regular HP agreement, you will usually reach the 50% repayment point about halfway through the agreement.

-The Total Amount Payable must be clearly shown on any car finance contract, so you should be able to find it easily enough.
-You must pay off half of this figure to enact a voluntary termination of a PCP or HP.
+The Total Amount Payable and termination amount must both be clearly shown on any applicable car finance contract, so you should be able to find it easily enough.
+You must pay off the termination amount specified to enact a voluntary termination of a PCP or HP.

 It makes no difference if you bought your car new or used; the law is exactly the same for both.